openbaton/docs/docs/openstack-driver.md

 There are no major prerequisites for deploying VNFs on top of OpenStack, unless you want to start making use of dynamic floating IPs allocation, etc.

-First important assumption is that you have configured an external network which could be associated via a router to any internal network in your tenant.
+First important assumption is that you have configured an external network which could be associated via a router to any private network of your tenant.

 The best would be to use the user account of an admin, while registering the PoP ([refer to PoP registration section][pop-registration]), so that the NFVO has full rights to create new routers, new networks, and attach them together.
 In case of no-admin user rights, the NFVO should still be able to use the networks